 A lot of times, when I am talking about sending a deck, a visual document, that we are using to convey our information to an investor, we have put together a pitch deck and we are sending that out.
 So when I am saying put a disclaimer on the slides, that is what I referring to.

 Hopefully that answers your question on How to Prevent Investors from Stealing Your Idea.
-It is not something to be super worried about but if you are there are a few ways you can look at to protect yourself.
-Again, I think the biggest thing to keep in mind is that it is not the idea that makes a company.
+Its not something to be super worried about, but there are a few things you can look at to protect yourself.
+Again, the biggest thing to keep in mind is that its not the idea that makes a company.
 It is the execution of it.
 Focus more on how you will execute, what is going to make it different.
 Really show up, do the work, build the company and you won’t worry as much about someone stealing your idea.

 Thanks for joining me today for our Pitch Hack of the Week this week.
-I hope you found it helpful, I’d love to hear your thoughts.
+I hope you found it helpful, I’d love to hear your thoughts on preventing investors from stealing ideas.
 If there are any lawyers or startup lawyers out there, I’d love for you to put your information down below.
 I bet you people are wanting to talk to you more about how to protect themselves in this case.

-Also, if you’d like to give me your ideas on how you’ve dealt with this before or how you’ve prevented things before or even if you’ve seen this happen to someone, where an investor has stolen an idea, I’d love to hear if this has happened and then the story is there for all.
+Also, if you’d like to give me your ideas on how you’ve dealt with this before.
+If you’ve prevented things before like this or even if you’ve seen it happen to someone, where an investor has stolen an idea, I’d love to hear if this has happened.
+Then the story is there for all to read.
 Share it down below.
 I’d love to have an ongoing conversation in our comments here.

 We put out new pitch hacks every week.
 I hope to see you guys here again soon.